 19-24 year old care leavers and those who have an Education, Health and Care Plan

-Employers will receive an additional payment of £1000 when they take on an apprentice care leaver who is aged 19-24 and those apprentices who have an Education Health and Care Plan.
+Employers receive an additional payment of £1000 when they take on an apprentice care leaver who is aged 19-24 and those apprentices who have an Education Health and Care Plan.
 The provider will also receive an additional £1000 for every apprentice care leaver aged 19-24 and those apprentices who have an Education and Health Care Plan that they support.

 The levy will apply to employers across the UK.
 However, Apprenticeships are a devolved policy, which means that authorities in each of the UK nations manage their own apprenticeship programmes, including how funding is spent on apprenticeship training.